Hotbox (song)

-"Hotbox" is a song by American rapper Lil Nas X, released on March 14, 2025.
-It was released as the second single from his upcoming second studio album, Dreamboy, through Columbia Records.
-The song, a pop rap record, was written by Nas X himself, alongside the song's producers, Take a Daytrip, Omer Fedi, and Ojivolta.
+"Hotbox" (stylised in all caps) is a song by American rapper Lil Nas X, released on March 14, 2025.
+It was released as the second single from his third extended play, Days Before Dreamboy, through Columbia Records.
+The song, a pop rap, dance-pop, and synth-funk record, was written by Nas X himself, alongside the song's producers, Take a Daytrip, Omer Fedi, and Ojivolta.

 Upon its release, the song charted at number 57 on TopHit's Lithuania Airplay chart, number 45 on the Czech Republic's Rádio – Top 100 chart, and number 33 on the Official Aotearoa Music Charts in New Zealand, the song's highest position on any chart it made.
 A music video for the song was also released, which featured an extended version of the song.